MuhammedBuyukkinaci/My-Helper-Functions/README.md

 72) When we are designing software, avoid a class that has many responsibilities.
 Make sure each part of our code has a single responsibility.

 73) When we have a fixed process but the steps are different, __Template__ software design may be useful.
 An example might be ticket handling system or placing an order.
-When we have a class responsible for connecting DB, grapping data, deciding whether to sell or not based on a strategy, we may create an abstract class named TradingBot and 2 subclasses of them like MinMaxTrader or AverageTrader.
+When we have a class responsible for connecting DB, retrieving data, deciding whether to sell or not based on a strategy, we may create an abstract class named TradingBot and 2 subclasses of them like MinMaxTrader or AverageTrader.
 If we want to add a different strategy like Moving average, we may create a subclass of TradingBot.

 74) __Bridge__ is a design pattern which separates different classes.
 For instance, we create an abstract exchange class and 2 subclasses like Binance and Coinbase.
 We also created a TradingBot strategy like MinMax or Average.
 We can easily use all of these 4 (2 * 2)combinations.